 is greater.
 If payment is not made, delinquent accounts may be referred to a collection

-The group may elect to terminate the group's insurance policy with Arkansas Blue
+The group may elect to terminate the insurance policy with Arkansas Blue

 Cross on any advance premium due date.
 If your group wants to terminate your group